ArjunCodess/men2-predictor/README.md

 **The 20k Rs Question:** In India, MEN2 genetic testing costs INR 19,000-20,000 (~$225 USD) - a prohibitive barrier that prevents families from accessing life-saving diagnosis.
 This research explores whether we can save those "20k Rs people" with just routine blood tests and clinical features, using machine learning to predict MTC risk without expensive genetic sequencing.

 MEN2 (Multiple Endocrine Neoplasia type 2) is a rare hereditary cancer syndrome caused by RET gene mutations.
-This project developed machine learning models to predict MTC (medullary thyroid carcinoma) risk across **24 different RET variants** using clinical and genetic features from **152 confirmed carriers** across 20 peer-reviewed research studies.
+This project developed machine learning models to predict MTC (medullary thyroid carcinoma) risk across **14 RET variants** using clinical and genetic features from **149 confirmed carriers** across 10 peer-reviewed research studies.

 **Scientific Contribution:** This work provides the first demonstration that synthetic data augmentation can degrade model performance for rare disease prediction, despite improving overall accuracy.
 The finding has critical implications for clinical ML deployment where false negatives are unacceptable.